microsoft/Deep3DFaceReconstruction/readme.md

 ### ● High fidelity textures
-The method is able to produce face textures with high identity similarity to input images.
-Lighting information is also disentangled to get a pure albedo.
+The method produces face textures with high identity similarity to input images.
+Scene illumination is also disentangled to guarantee a pure albedo.
 <p align="center">
 <img src="/images/albedo.png">
 </p>